 - File your complaint with one of three agencies: FTC, CFPB or your state Attorney General’s office.

-- Consider if you want take additional action, such as pursuing a harassment suit which could lead to compensation if you can prove your case.
+- Consider if you want to take additional action, such as pursuing a harassment suit which could lead to compensation if you can prove your case.
 We can connect you with professionals who can help you do this.

 Examples of complaint-worthy violations

-Here is a quick list of a few practices that would violate your rights and give you reason to lodge a complaint with the FTC, CFPB or your state AG – at the very least.
-Again, keep in mind, that filing a complain isn’t enough to get you compensation if you feel like you are owed something for the abuse you faced.
-You also have to file case if you want to get compensation.
+Here is a quick list of a few practices that would violate your rights and give you a reason to lodge a complaint with the FTC, CFPB or your state AG – at the very least.
+Again, keep in mind, that filing a complaint isn’t enough to get you compensation if you feel like you are owed something for the abuse you faced.
+You also have to file a case if you want to get compensation.